Victoryismine52/mining-syndicate-platform/packages/code-explorer/Frontend_Developer-Simon_Hesher.md

   symlinks and files without extensions.
 - Implemented a plain-text fallback in FileViewer when CodeMirror or a grammar fails to load; updated component state docs and tests.
+- Built a Function Browser component that fetches functions from the new API and supports drag-and-drop into the Composition Canvas; added tests.

 ## 🔮 Future Designs
 - Cross-fade transitions when switching between the Function Browser, Canvas, and Code Pane.